 - 1. Reading and memorization: Read the assigned lesson from Reading Koine Greek and memorize the vocabulary associated with it in preparation for the corresponding class session. - 2.
-Greek assignments (G.A.): Greek assignments are in the document GR 201 NT Greek II Assignment Booklet posted on Moodle.
-Each assignment needs include parsing of verbs, identification of syntactical structures by underlining and labelling, and a translation (independent of any modern English translation).
-The completed assignment will be accepted only if you are personally present to interact with the material.
+Greek assignments (G.A.): - Greek assignments are in the document GR 201 NT Greek II Assignment Booklet posted on Moodle. - Each assignment must include parsing of verbs, identification of syntactical structures by underlining and labelling, and a translation (independent of any modern English translation). - The completed assignment will be accepted only if you are personally present to interact with the material.
 You must complete this assignment in pencil and use pen to make any changes during class so that I can see, after the fact, if you've come prepared.
-You will also be expected to interact with questions related to parsing, syntax, and interpretation as the text is reviewed in class. - 3.
-Vocabulary quizzes: Cumulative vocabulary quizzes, that include words from GR 100, throughout the course;

-dates of the guizzes are listed in the Course Schedule above.

-- 4. Tests: Two 75-minute tests on material covered to the date of the test. - 5.
+You will also be expected to interact with questions related to parsing, syntax, and interpretation as the text is reviewed in class. - I will collect assignments at the end of each class for grading. - Use Blue Letter Bible or Accordance for Greek words that we have not covered so you can focus on grammatical analysis. - 3.
+Vocabulary quizzes: Cumulative vocabulary quizzes, that include words from GR 100 and GR 201, throughout the course; dates of the quizzes are listed in the Course Schedule above. - 4.
+Tests: Two 75-minute tests on material covered to the date of the test. - 5.
 Final Exam: A final exam on material from both Greek 1 and 2, including vocabulary.